Food Japan nuances to notice

 They serve a decorative purpose in the main but they must also be edible and enhance the primary dish in taste.

-Cuisines around the World use garnishes as well to finish plating a dish but the Japanese take it to an art form even in small cafes and street stalls.
+Cuisines around the World use garnishes as well to finish plating a dish but the Japanese make it an art form even in small cafes and street stalls.
 And many dishes have more than one.
 Again presentation comes to the fore.

 The use of the raw egg yoke without the egg white is common and a good example.
 The reddish yellow egg yoke catches the eye immediately when served sitting on the top of the dish.
 In some cases I did wonder if it actually accentuated or complimented some of the dishes that had it.